LLC vs. C Corp: What’s the difference for my taxes?

 C Corp vs. LLC taxes

-C Corporations file taxes using Form 1120.
+C Corporations file taxes using IRS Form 1120.
 Profits are not passed through to the shareholders’ individual tax return.
 However, a corporation might pay dividends to shareholders or the shareholder may sell the stock for a gain—both types of distributions would be reported on the shareholders individual return.

 With an LLC, you file taxes using a variety of tax forms, depending on what election you choose.

-Benefits of C Corps vs. LLCs
+Pros of C Corps vs. LLCs

 First, we’ll dive into C Corps.
 There are a few benefits of C Corporations, including: